We have been promised a crazy meal at our destination for the evening: Crazy Pizza.

 The Crazy Cake, we discover, is cornetti (the croissant’s sweeter Italian cousin) topped with chocolate sauce, thick cream and a Jackson Pollock-like lashing of Nutella.
 “Enjoy the gym tomorrow,” the waiter laughs as he presents it to us with a flourish.
 Never mind the gym, I think, as the first mouthful hits my tongue, I’m enjoying this right now.

-So, we can’t go out dancing or see live music.
-But what we can do is chair-dance to ABBA while a giant pizza is spun above our heads as we tuck into a tableside created tiramisu.
+Chair-dancing to ABBA while a giant pizza is spun above our heads as we tuck into a tableside created tiramisu.
 You can’t get much crazier than that.

-To discover more, visit: crazypizza.co/marylebone
+To discover more, visit: crazypizza.com

 All imagery courtesy of Crazy Pizza.